+2. Coolant Specifications:

-- c.
-Pour clean water into expansion tank until water coming from drains is free of discoloration and sediment.
-Let water drain completely.
-Close drains and refill with recommended mixture. - Coolant Specifications: Use 50% water / 50% ethylene glycol antifreeze mix.
-Antifreeze mixture is recommended as a good year-round coolant, but not methyl alcohol based antifreeze because of its effect on non-metallic components and its low boiling point.
-Also, antifreeze with high silicate - 3.
-Check hoses and connections and repair any leakage.
+Use 50% water / 50% ethylene glycol antifreeze mix.
+Antifreeze mixture is recommended as a good yearround coolant, but not methyl alcohol based antifreeze because of its low boiling point.
+Also, antifreeze with high silicate should not be used.

+3. Check hoses and connections and repair any leakage.